forestgrape/coronavirus/7_social/controlling.md

   > Gastronomy likely contributes much less to the spread than large scale events, business travelling or nightlife.
 With good ventilation concepts, transmission risk is likely similar to supermarkets, stairwells, underground car parks or public transport.

   > In emergency situations closures can be adequate, but even then some gastronomy can be left often for those needing them (e.g. living/working alone/not working (e.g. due to Covid)/needing for other reasons), but for most gastronomy dispensable for a few weeks. // as of 20.8.2021 emergency situations are not excepted any more.
+One reason is the transmission pathways are known and with adequate measures such as good ventilation most transmission risk can be prevented.
+Emergency measures have been sometimes necessary as a last fall-back in 2020 when the recommended protection measures not adequate such as disinfectants.

   > People working in large groups (e.g. open-plan office) or living in large groups (e.g. families) should take special care regarding Covid-19 transmission in gastronomy since they already are possible angle points for transmissions.

 ### Corona Conform Schooling

 > As of 6.6.21 in Europe with risk groups vaccinated, protections can be relaxed.
 Children get only mild Covid anyways.
 Vaccination for children is strongly discouraged here, the mRNA vaccines are magnitudes of order more risky for children than Covid.